 You might be wondering if Eat Fit Go is worth it in the sea of competition out there.
-You may also want to know if prepared meals can actually be healthy and allow you to be slim and fit.
+You may also want to know if prepared meals can actually be healthy and help you get slim and fit.
 I’ve extensively analyzed and tested its meals personally to find out how it stacks up.
 Read on to find out if this is the service for you, or if you should be looking elsewhere.

 It offers you the chance to browse the menu in person at select retail locations (mostly in the midwest).
 But there are several other reasons why I find Eat Fit Go pretty interesting.
 For instance, microwaves are on hand for you to try any dish you want, which is something pretty much zero other competitors offer – but you can also order them online, of course.

 I tried a week’s worth of meals, and I’m here to give you my honest thoughts.
 I found that the menu is large and diverse.
 The meals contain lots of wholesome, fresh, and whole foods-based ingredients.
-Also, there’s a great loyalty rewards program that can help you save money, and there are tons of different dietary preferences to choose from.
+However, if you follow a plant-based diet, you’ll find plenty more options on Factor’s menu instead.

 Eat Fit Go produces single-serving, vacuum-packed meals that are delivered fresh and easily microwavable.
 There’s quite a bit of choice here, including breakfast, lunch, dinner, desserts, and snacks.
 For example, for breakfast, you could get the Early Bird breakfast.
 This includes scrambled eggs, diced chicken breast, bell pepper, shaved parmesan, and parsley.